Mutoxicated/HYPER/devlog.md

 Changes:
 * Added effects for Impalement, betray and sloth.
 * Made bacteria compoenent get the initial emission rate of its particle system so as to multiply it by the bacteria population.

+## Day 136

+Did a few other things today.
+I'm thinking that the GoTo script will have to become more expansive and perhaps how it makes an entity move might rely on some more complicated factors.
+I might make a seperate script for that.
+Anyway.
+I only have a few bacteria to complete their effects and after that I will start actually working on the upgrades system to flesh out the whole structure.
+Then I will work on the Stage generation (the Arena) and THEN I will start making enemies :]